-Reference to Statement of Facts (DE-118) form replaced with the new Customer Statement - Common Law Marriage (DE-119) form.
+- Reference to Statement of Facts (DE-118) form replaced with the new Customer Statement Common Law Marriage (DE-119) form. - Various updates for formatting and clarity.

 MA526 Potential Benefits

 • Updated who is potentially eligible for Veteran's pension or compensation.